-Table 2Flow and Water levels of Herne Swamp catchments
+Table 2 Flow and Water levels of Herne Swamp catchments

 Catchment Modelled result South West Catchment There is negligible change in water level in South-West Catchment throughout the year as a result of the Stage 1A Project.
-This is shown in the water level and water level duration curves for the model.
+This is shown in the water level and water level duration curves

+Catchment Modelled result for the model.
 These results were produced with a low infiltration rate (1mm /day) applied across the inundated surface of the swamp to estimate the volume lost to infiltration.
 A higher rate of infiltration (5mm/day) sensitivity was also tested to assess the sensitivity of water level to this uncalibrated value.
 The sensitivity testing shows that the impacts of Stage 1A will be insignificant whether the soil infiltration rate is low or high.
 As a result of the Stage 1A Project, there is: A 0.3% to 1.6% reduction in mean annual runoff volume (MARV) for the South-West catchment.
 A negligible reduction in number of annual spills from the swamp modelled storage.
-No change in "dry" conditions (defined as loss than 1 m3 volume within swamp). less than 1 m 3 volume within swamp).
-Full results are shown in Section 5.3.1 of Appendix B. North-East Catchment An area of the North East catchment (39%) will be redirected to Farm Drain 1 by proposed drainage swales.
-This will add a small area of catchment to Farm Drain 1 associated with infrequent, high intensity rain events but reduce
+No change in "dry" conditions (defined as less than 1 m3 volume within swamp).
+Full results are shown in Section 5.3.1 of Appendix B. North-East Catchment The proposed viaduct crossing and access track across the North Eastern catchment will minimise changes in surface drainage patterns.
+Small localised drainage changes may be expected around viaduct footings and along a section of new rail, earthworks and hardstand (0.712 Ha) at the junction with the existing rail line.
+Rainfall and runoff generated from the earthworks area, new hardstand, access track and viaduct in this catchment will be managed by shallow, informal swales to capture runoff, provide pollution reductions and infiltrate that water as close to its source as possible.
+Swales will not be constructed to concentrate and convey stormwater or significantly redistribute surface flows within Herne Swamp.
+The swales will preserve the existing flow paths, infiltration and hydrology of the North East catchment.
+New hardstand will not be directly connected to the Farm Drain 1 and areas of mapped Herne Swamp.
+No change in the effective imperviousness, infiltration capacity or drainage patterns will result from the Stage 1A works in this catchment.
+The combined effect of the earthworks and viaduct will be minimised and will not result in any significant redistribution of flows or alteration of the hydrologic function of the North East catchment.
+Full results are shown in Section 5.3.3 of Appendix B. Mitigation measures are discussed in Section 6.